 Migratory Bird Treaty Act (MBTA) species have a low potential to be nesting within 300 ft of the Project, as the area surrounding the Project contains only open, disturbed grasslands.
-However, at the time of survey, rock doves (Columba livia) and possibly cliff or barn swallows (Petrochelidon pyrrhonota or Hirundo rustica) were observed nesting and roosting in the bridge structure, between the top of the abutments and below the decks.
+No evidence of roosting or nesting was observed in the bridge structure, likely because of the low height of the bridge and dense collection of tumbleweed and other dead plant material that has accumulated under the bridge.
+However, prior to work being conducted on this bridge, nesting surveys should be performed on the bridge structure.
 The standard specifications in CDOT Section 240 Protection of Migratory Birds During Structure Work must be followed to ensure that take of migratory birds does not occur.
-No disturbance activities may be conducted during the MBTA nesting season (April 1 to August 31)1 unless the following steps are taken (per CDOT Section 240.02):
+No disturbance activities may be conducted during the MBTA nesting season (April 1 to August 31) unless the following steps are taken (per CDOT Section 240.02):